Two free online grammar and punctuation checkers stand out from the crowd

 We live in a fast-paced world and writing quickly yet accurately is becoming standard practice.
 But we all know that is not an easy task.

-However, with a little help, it is possible to produce relatively clean texts in a short period of time, before getting down to the meticulous proofreading stage.
+But with a little help, it is possible to produce relatively clean texts in a short period of time.
+Then you can get down to the meticulous proofreading stage.

 Further reading: Full Review of Grammarly